zokeber/zokeber/README.md

 # Hey 👋, I'm Daniel Lopez Monagas

-I'm DevOps / Platform Engineer from Argentina who is passionate about technologies such as Chaos Engineering, Git-Ops, Docker, Kubernetes, and Security.
+I'm DevOps / Platform Engineer from Argentina who is passionate about technologies such as Chaos Engineering, Git-Ops, Docker, Kubernetes, Homelab enviroment and Security.

 ## Tools: